I Want

 • Infancy – patient repetition is the hallmark of this first human stage of development.
 Over and over and over the little one tries to master the simplest of tasks.
 If they are fully-abled tykes, they learn to control their bodies.
 When their world meets them with equal patience, they learn to trust that efforts tend to payoff.
 In other words, they can often get what they want.

 • Early childhood – this difficult stage is where we all learn how to handle feedback from our world.
 As we come to understand language, we come to understand that our adults (and siblings and friends) will start to have opinions about how well we are progressing in our quest for autonomy.
 If shame is a part of this feedback, we come to doubt our most basic abilities.
 Worse, we fear we may never get what we want because we don’t deserve it.
+Absent shame, we learn to rely on guilt to help us self-correct as we design our lives.

 • Middle childhood – this is the time kids want to start designing their own lives but become aware that when they initiate behavior, others might be affected.
 With gentle guidance, healthy narcissism and skillful empathy develop in equal measures, each keeping the other in a healthy balance.
 Kids learn they can often get what they want without hurting others.